apigee-labs/rapier/README.md

 <a name="footnote1"><sup>1</sup></a> Following Fred Brooks, we take consistency as being the primary measure of quality of an API.
 “Blaauw and I believe that consistency underlies all principles.
 A good architecture is consistent in the sense that, given a partial knowledge of the system, one can predict the remainder” - Fred Brooks, "The Design of Design", 2010 <a href="#ref1">↩</a>

+<a name="footnote2"><sup>2</sup></a> Some people may object that if a client is given prior information of a set of properties and relationships that may be in an entity, then the API
+violates the hypertext-as-the-engine-of-application-state (HATEOAS) constraint of REST and therefore cannot be called REST.
+They may be right—I've never seen a rigorous definition of HATEOAS and Roy Fielding isn't here to ask—but it most definitely is hypertext.
+If Fielding tells me this is not REST, we will be pleased to rename the project from Rapier to Hap[p]ier.<a href="#ref2">↩</a>

 ## <a name="news"></a>News